awsdocs/amazon-ses-developer-guide/doc-source/notifications-via-email.md

 1. In the navigation pane, under **Identity Management**, choose **Email Addresses** if you want to configure bounce and complaint notifications for an email address, or choose **Domains** if you want to configure bounce and complaint notifications for a domain\.

-1. In the list of verified senders, choose the email address or domain for which you want to configure bounce and complaint notifications\.
+1. In the list of verified email addresses or domains, choose the email address or domain that you want to configure bounce and complaint notifications for\.

 1. In the details pane, expand the **Notifications** section\.

 1. Choose **Edit Configuration**\.

-1. In the Edit Notification Configuration dialog box, ensure that you have selected an Amazon SNS topic for both bounces and complaints\.
-Otherwise, you will not be able to disable email feedback forwarding in the next step\.

 1. Under **Email Feedback Forwarding**, choose **Disabled**\.
+**Note**
+You must configure one method of receiving bounce and complaint notifications in order to send email through Amazon SES\.
+If you disable email feedback forwarding, you must enable notifications sent by Amazon SNS, or publish bounce and complaint events to an Amazon SNS topic or a Kinesis Data Firehose stream by using [event publishing](monitor-using-event-publishing.md)\.
+If you use event publishing, you must also apply the configuration set that contains the event publishing rule to each email you send\.
+If you don't set up a method of receiving bounce and complaint notifications, Amazon SES automatically forwards feedback notifications by email to the address in the Return\-Path field \(or the Source field, if you didn't specify a Return\-Path address\) of the message that resulted in the bounce or complaint event\.
+In this situation, Amazon SES forwards bounce and complaint notifications even if you disabled email feedback notifications\.

 1. Choose **Save Config** to save your notification configuration\.
 **Note**
-Changes made to your settings on this page might take a few minutes to take effect\.
+Changes you make on this page might take a few minutes to take effect\.

-You can also disable bounce and complaint notifications through email by using the [ SetIdentityFeedbackForwardingEnabled](http://docs.aws.amazon.com/ses/latest/APIReference/API_SetIdentityFeedbackForwardingEnabled.html) API operation\.
+You can also disable bounce and complaint notifications through email by using the [SetIdentityFeedbackForwardingEnabled](http://docs.aws.amazon.com/ses/latest/APIReference/API_SetIdentityFeedbackForwardingEnabled.html) API operation\.

 ## Email Feedback Forwarding Destination<a name="notifications-via-email-destination"></a>